-In an article featured on Human Resources Online, Florence Lee, Head of Training at Tesco Stores Malaysia, contends there needs to be a greater sense of creativity into the typical L&D mix.
+In an article featured on Human Resources Online, Florence Lee, Head of Training at Tesco Stores Malaysia, contends there needs to be a greater sense of creativity into typical employee training methods.
 She calls for L&D professionals to think of themselves as artists, designers, or marketers in order to unlock the potential of innovative new approaches to learning in the workplace.

 An important part of this creative mix, Lee argues, is to implement blended learning approaches and integrate the use of smart devices in corporate classrooms.

 Lee’s comments seek to spur along the shifts already taking place in the industry, as shown in the results from successive editions of the UK Learning Trends Index survey – an annual piece of research which examines the direction of travel for the L&D function from the perspective of more than 300 Learning and Development professionals.
 These studies suggest there has been a steady move away from pure face-to-face training towards innovative new e-learning methodologies.
 More and more, the employee training which was once carried out in highly structured formats in physical locations is often now taking place online and, increasingly, on the go.

 In the sixth edition of the Index, the authors noted a ‘strong preference among learning & development practitioners for utilising online classroom technologies to support learning in their organisation.’
 They traced the roots of this online learning trend back to higher education — something we also commented on in our recent TechCrunch article.
 Much as universities have engaged with distance learners with online learning platforms — often integrating video as a core part of the mix — so too the corporate world is starting to see the benefits of connecting disparate workers via video learning.
 Today 72% of L&D practitioners report anticipating an increase in spending on technology-based learning within their organisations.